 Under the program, returned Georgian migrants are entitled to the following services: funding of health services and medications, as well as psycho-social rehabilitation; funding of income-generating projects to support livelihood sources and self-employment; facilitate the involvement of job seekers in the professional training/retraining and qualification raising program; providing temporary accommodation; vocational education financing.

-The recent program cycle completed in February 2019.
-The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia has already finalized technical procedures necessary for announcing grant competition in order to further continue the program implementation with active involvement of the non-governmental organizations.
+The services for returned migrants are available in all regions of Georgia.
+Service providers are local non-government organizations selected through the competitive grant application process based on their experience and qualification.
+Currently the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia is in process of selecting service providers, who will continue reintegration support to returned migrants.